heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 __match_init(context, params) -> state, tickrate, label__

 This is invoked when a match is created as a result of `match_create()` and sets up the initial state of a match.
 This will be called once at match start.
-The context will contain properties which are passed to other Lua-registered functions.

 _Parameters_